ACM20121 Certificate II in Animal Care (HSC)

 Please read carefully before applying

-Thank you for your interest in studying with the Taronga Training Institute.
+Please read carefully before applying.
 Please see below for terms & conditions and further instructions on how to apply.

 3. You understand that if successful in being offered a position in the course, additional documentation will be requested and required to be submitted within the deadlines given by Taronga Training Institute.
 Failure to do so may result in the student relinquishing their position in the course.

-4. Students are required to commit to attending all classes on Tuesdays in Term 1 – 3 (excluding NSW school holidays).
+4. Students are required to commit to attending all classes on Thursdays in Term 1 – 3 (excluding NSW school holidays).
 Classroom lessons will be held one day per week from 9.30am to 2.30pm.
-Students will also be required to complete five (5) onsite practical days and two (2) facilitated practical days additional to their weekly class day as a requirement of the course.
+Students will also be required to complete a total of five (5) onsite practical days and two (2) facilitated practical days additional to their weekly class day as a requirement of the course.
 Practical days will be scheduled in consultation with the student on weekends and throughout the NSW school holidays.

 5. You understand that in order to be eligible to study with the Taronga Training Institute you must be an Australian Citizen, permanent resident of Australia or a New Zealand Citizen residing in Australia.

 6. You understand that it is a requirement of this course that you wear the Taronga Training Institute student uniform when you attend classroom sessions and onsite practical days.
-Additional uniform items can be purchased at $45 per item.
+Additional uniform items can be purchased at $50 per item.

 7. The Taronga Training Institute is committed to minimising its use of paper.
 Students must have access to a computer to access course material, and upload assessments.
 The use of a laptop (preferred) or tablet in the classroom is necessary.
 Students are to be computer literate and able to access the internet to upload and download assessments and course work when required.